MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_History.md

 ## Using the PSReadLine history

-The PSReadLine history tracks the commands used, in all PowerShell sessions.
+The PSReadLine history tracks the commands used in all PowerShell sessions.
-The history is written to a cental file per host.
+The history is written to a central file per host.
 That history file is available to all sessions and contains all past history.
 The history is not deleted when the session ends.
 Also, that history cannot be managed by the `*-History` cmdlets.
 For more information, see